 We’ve been publishing a little less recently, but we promise we don’t forget you!
 And promised, we will prepare a short article to tell you about our return.
 But know that everything is going very well, we have just finished assembling our furniture in our new apartment in Zurich and I started working last week!
 But we’ll get back to that!

-In short, before I tell you about our moving problems and our almost a few nervous outbursts in Ikea furniture assembly, I wanted to tell you about a little trip to Dresden I made a few weeks ago!
+In short, before I tell you about our moving chaos and our almost few nervous breakdowns at Ikea furniture assembly, I wanted to tell you about a little trip to Dresden I made a few weeks ago!
 Dresden was my first solo trip.
 Well yes, Benoit was on a job search and I… I took advantage of an invitation from the Dresden tourist office to discover this city full of street art, good German culinary specialities, but also good vibe!

-Well, yes, that’s it, while the gentleman is looking for work, the miss rewards herself for finding a job by going on a wander!
+Well, yes, that’s it, while the gentleman is looking for work, the miss rewards herself for finding a job by going on a vacation!
 Mouahahaha…. 🙂

 To help you better discover this city, I will talk to you about the different districts I have explored.